big-data-europe/docker-spark/template/sbt/README.md

-# Spark Scala template
+# Spark SBT template

-The Spark Scala template image serves as a base image to build your own Scala application to run on a Spark cluster.
+The Spark SBT template image serves as a base image to build your own Scala application to run on a Spark cluster.
 See [big-data-europe/docker-spark README](https://github.com/big-data-europe/docker-spark) for a description how to setup a Spark cluster.